LitiumAB/Education/Developer Education/Presentation/public/presentation.md

     * Defined on the display template

-    * When variant url is used it is possible to manage how variants are grouped in listings with `IIndexDocumentMerger<Variant>`
+    * When variant url is used it is possible to manage how variants are grouped in listings

     * In Control _Panel > Accelerator_ the default implementation has a UI to select grouping field